-Wal-Mart Employees Seek Respect, Better Pay & Working Conditions
+Wal-Mart Employees Seek Respect, Higher Pay & Better Working Conditions

-We all know that workers are Wal-Mart are ill-treated.
+We all know that workers at Wal-Mart are ill-treated.
 Low pay, part-time hours, and few benefits are just some of the hardships they endure.
-But Wal-Mart workers are fighting back and they need our support!
-Support Wal-Mart workers.
+But not everyone knows that Wal-Mart workers are standing up and pushing back.
+Wal-Mart workers deserve and need our support!